RareSkills/learn-solidity/content/23-emitting-events.md

 If you have a database background, you can think of "indexes" exactly the same way you would about a database index.

-By the way, argument names after the datatype is optional.
+By the way, argument names after the datatype are optional.
 We could have written the event above as

 ```solidity